 automatic Frequency Restoration Reserve

 The automatic Frequency Restoration Reserve (aFRR) covers small system imbalances.
-Providers of automatic Frequency Restoration Reserve offer services automatically as requested. automatic Frequency Restoration Reserve activates to decrease the use of primary control reserve.
+Providers of automatic Frequency Restoration Reserve offer services automatically as requested.
+Automatic Frequency Restoration Reserve activates to decrease the use of Frequency Containment Reserve.

 Historical development of automatic Frequency Restoration Reserve

-Since December 1, 2007, the German TSOs have been procuring their secondary control reserve demands via a joint tender on the internet platform regelleistung.net.
+Since December 1, 2007, the German TSOs have been procuring their automatic Frequency Restoration Reserve demands via a joint tender on the internet platform regelleistung.net.
 This platform provides tenders, the submission of bids, and informs bidders of allocations and rejections.

 On 18/10/2011, the market design that applied until then was revised for the first time and updated again on 13/06/2017.
 The new market design was introduced in two stages as of 12/07/2018 and 12/07/2019.